edgarhsanchez/windowsbasebuild/README.md

 GetSessionToken.sh : can be used to setup an aws login when the account is configured for MFA.
 This is needed only if AWS is used as the docker registry.

-winbase.Dockerfile : builds a basic windows base with MsBuid and Nuget
+base.Dockerfile : builds a basic windows base with MsBuild, Visual Studio 2017 build tools, and Visual Studio 2015 libs

-winbase2.Dockerfile : builds upon the winbase.Dockerfile and adds visual studio files

 Prereqs: